Preparation in the Current/Future Musical Infrastructure

-Through its focus on musical infrastructure, Utrecht University's Master's program Applied Musicology will equip you with the specific knowledge and skills required to operate as a musicologist within the international musical industry.
-The program utilizes reflective training in both current and innovative approaches in musicology, through which you will learn to apply academic musicological skills to the day-to-day challenges in a musical life.
+Through its focus on musical infrastructure, Utrecht University's Master's programme Applied Musicology will equip you with the specific knowledge and skills required to operate as a musicologist within the international music industry.
+The programme utilises reflective training in both current and innovative approaches in musicology, through which you will learn to apply academic musicological skills to the day-to-day challenges in musical life.

-Our Master's program in Applied Musicology was designed in direct dialogue with top institutions within the musical infrastructure in the Netherlands and beyond; it does not discriminate between classical and popular music.
-The curriculum builds on knowledge and skills gained through Bachelor's program in Musicology, with emphasis on both historical musicology and the relation of music with other media.
+Our Master's programme in Applied Musicology was designed in direct dialogue with top institutions within the musical infrastructure in the Netherlands and beyond; it does not discriminate between classical and popular music.
+The curriculum builds on knowledge and skills gained through the Bachelor's programme in Musicology, with emphasis on both historical musicology and the relation of music with other media.

 As a student, you will receive intensive mentoring while developing research and reflective skills relevant to questions in contemporary music production, programming, financing and participation.
 You will acquire additional relevant skills (for example journalistic writing skills) through classroom labs as well as coaching by professors and professionals in the field.

 - You will possess a thorough knowledge of the field of musicology and you have an understanding of the latest developments in the international discourse on musicology.

 - You will be trained in relevant skills by professionals in the field which you can implement in your future professional career.

 - You have developed research and reflective skills and how to apply these in your day-to-day life.

 - You have acquired sophisticated knowledge in your own special interest whether within the field of musicology, and/or an interdisciplinary subject.

 - You will have experience in the professional field learned by a traineeship.